 These flowers hold a powerful plant chemical component called pyrethrum.
 This substance invades the nervous system of insects, rendering them immobile.
 You can make your own spray by boiling 100 grams of dried flowers into 1 liter of water.
 Boil dried flowers in water for twenty minutes.
 Strain, cool, and pour into a spray bottle.
 Can be stored for up to two months.
 You can also add some organic neem oil to enhance the effectiveness.

 9. Tobacco Spray

 Just as tobacco is hazardous to humans, tobacco spray was once a commonly used pesticide for killing pests, caterpillars, and aphids.
 Mix one cup of organic tobacco (preferably a brand that is organic and all-natural) into one gallon of water.
 Allow the mixture to set overnight.
 After 24-hours, the mix should have a light brown color.
 If it is very dark, add more water.
 This mix can be used on most plants, except those in the solanaceous family (tomatoes, peppers, eggplants, etc.)

 10. Chile Pepper & Diatomaceous Earth

-Grind two handfuls of dry chiles into a fine powder and mix with 1 cup of Diatomaceous earth.
-Add to 2 liters of water and let set overnight.
+Grind two handfuls of dry chiles into a fine powder and mix with one cup of diatomaceous earth.
+Add to two liters of water and let sit overnight.
 Shake well before applying.

 If you know some easy recipes for making your own organic pesticides, we would love to hear them.